ava-labs/teleporter/contracts/src/staking/README.md

 In the case of a missed expiry, the `RegisterSubnetValidatorTx` will result in a `SubnetValidatorRegistrationMessage` Warp message with the `valid` field set to `0`.
 This serves as proof that the corresponding validation has not started and may never start.
 The `SubnetValidatorRegistrationMessage` can be provided to the Staking Manager contract by calling `completeEndValidation` with `setWeightMessageType=false`.

-### Removing a Validator
+### Exiting the Validator Set

-As an optional first step, an uptime proof may be requested from the P-Chain, which will be used the calculate the staking rewards on the Subnet.
-The proof is embedded in a [`ValidationUptimeMessage`](#validationuptimemessage) Warp message.

-Validators exit is initiated with a call to `initializeEndValidation` on the Staking Manager contract.
+Validator exit is initiated with a call to `initializeEndValidation` on the Staking Manager contract.
 A `ValidationUptimeMessage` Warp message may optionally be provided, otherwise the validator's uptime will be set to`0`.
+This proof may be requested from the P-Chain, which will provide it in a [`ValidationUptimeMessage`](#validationuptimemessage) Warp message.
 Once `initializeEndValidation` staking rewards cease accruing.
 The Staking Manager contract constructs a [`SetSubnetValidatorWeightMessage`](#setsubnetvalidatorweightmessage) Warp message, setting the weight to `0`.

 The `SetSubnetValidatorWeightMessage` is delivered to the P-Chain as the payload of a `SetValidatorWeightTx`.
 This results in another `SetSubnetValidatorWeightMessage` Warp message, this time constructed by the P-Chain.